Euclid-Labs-Studio/BlitzPRO/README.md

 | 1048576| - | A32B32G32R32F |

 What to do:
-- Flags 1-128 need no changes - everything is as before (including clamp U/V, sphere and cube).
+- Flags 1-128 don't require any changes - everything stays as before (including clamp U/V, sphere and cube).
-- **Render-to-texture.** The old `CreateTexture(w,h,256)` now creates a texture "without mipmaps". `SetBuffer` will accept it and rendering still works, but through emulation (copying back and forth) - this is slow.
-For a real hardware render target add flag **1024**.
+- **Render-to-texture.** The old `CreateTexture(w,h,256)` now creates a texture "without mipmaps". `SetBuffer` will accept it and the rendering would still work, but only through the emulation (copying back and forth).
+This is slow, so, for a real hardware render target set the **1024** flag.
 - Flag 512 ("high color" in classic) now means DYNAMIC (fast lock, not a render target).
-If it was used for rendering, replace it with 1024.
+If it is being used for rendering, replace it with 1024.
 - RT formats: combine 1024 with a format flag (2048 / 4096 / 131072 / 1048576).
 - Depth textures: 8192 (D16), 262144 (D32), 524288 (D24S8) - for shadows and as the `depth` parameter of `SetBuffer`.